aws/aws-cdk/CONTRIBUTING.md

 CDK](https://github.com/aws/aws-cdk/issues/3398) we will either remove the legacy behavior or flip the logic for all these features and then reset the `FEATURE_FLAGS` map for the next cycle.

+### Versioning

+All `package.json` files in this repo use a stable marker version of `0.0.0`.
+This means that when you declare dependencies, you should always use `0.0.0`.
+This makes it easier for us to bump a new version (the `bump.sh` script will just update the central version and create a CHANGELOG entry) and also reduces the chance of merge conflicts after a new version is released.

+Additional scripts that take part in the versioning mechanism:

+- `scripts/get-version.js` can be used to obtain the actual version of the repo.
+  You can use either from JavaScript code by `require('./scripts/get-version')` or from a shell script `node -p "require('./scripts/get-version')"`.
+- `scripts/get-version-marker.js` returns `0.0.0` and used to DRY the version marker.
+- `scripts/align-version.sh` and `scripts/align-version.js` are used to align
+  all package.json files in the repo to the official version.
+This script is invoked in CI builds and should not be used inside a development environment.

 ## Troubleshooting